awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1232.md

 + [CVE\-2018\-3143](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-3143)

  **Availability improvements:**
-+  Improved binary log \(binlog\) processing to reduce crash recovery time and commit time latency when very large transactions are involved\.
 +  Fixed an issue in the dynamic cluster storage resizing feature that could cause reader DB instances to restart\.
 +  Fixed a failover issue due to a race condition in `RESET QUERY CACHE` statement\.
 +  Fixed a crash in a nested stored procedure call with query cache\.